-1.7 Solvers
+3.7 Solvers

-1.7.1 Base Solver
+3.7.1 Base Solver

-class pybamm.BaseSolver (method=None, rtol=1e-06, atol=1e-06, $root_method='casadi'$, $root_tol=1e-06$, $max_steps=1000$) Solve a discretised model.
+class pybamm.
+BaseSolver (method=None, rtol=1e-06, atol=1e-06, $root_method=None$, $root_tol=1e-06$, $max_steps='deprecated'$)

+Solve a discretised model.

-- method (str, optional) The method to use for integration, specific to each solver - rtol (float, optional) The relative tolerance for the solver (default is 1e-6). - atol (float, optional) The absolute tolerance for the solver (default is 1e-6). - root_method (str, optional) The method to use to find initial conditions (default is "casadi").
+- method (str, optional) The method to use for integration, specific to each solver - rtol (float, optional) The relative tolerance for the solver (default is 1e-6). - atol (float, optional) The absolute tolerance for the solver (default is 1e-6). - root_method (str or pybamm algebraic solver class, optional) The method to use to find initial conditions (for DAE solvers).
+If a solver class, must be an algebraic solver class.
 If "casadi", the solver uses casadi's Newton rootfinding algorithm to find initial conditions.
-Otherwise, the solver uses 'scipy.optimize.root' with method specified by 'root_method' (e.g. "lm", "hybr", ...) - root_tol(float, optional) The tolerance for the initial-condition solver (default is 1e-6). - max_steps (int, optional) The maximum number of steps the solver will take before terminating (default is 1000).
+Otherwise, the solver uses 'scipy.optimize.root' with method specified by 'root_method' (e.g. "lm", "hybr", ...) - root_tol (float, optional) The tolerance for the initial-condition solver (default is 1e-6).

-calculate_consistent_state (model, time=0, y0_guess=None, inputs=None) Calculate consistent state for the algebraic equations through root-finding
+calculate_consistent_state (model, time=0, inputs=None)

+Calculate consistent state for the algebraic equations through root-finding. model.y0 is used as the initial guess for rootfinding

-- model (pybamm.BaseModel) The model for which to calculate initial conditions. - time (float) The time at which to calculate the states - y0_guess (np.array) Guess for the rootfinding - inputs (dict, optional) Any input parameters to pass to the model when solving get termination reason(solution, events)
+- model (pybamm.BaseModel) The model for which to calculate initial conditions. - time (float) The time at which to calculate the states - inputs (dict, optional) Any input parameters to pass to the model when solving copy()